precurse/internet_data_usage/README.md

 Provides an interface to pull carrier data plan usage from a simple command line.

-Was originally intended to be an easy to to graph usage in Zabbix, but evolved into a full command line tool.
+Was originally intended to be a method to graph usage in Zabbix, but evolved into a full command line tool.

 Currently supports the following carriers:
 - Telus Wireline